El Chalten & Fitzroy in the background (Argentina) - Is El Chalten Worth It?

 Either come here after a trek to treat yourself, or stock up on alfajores for a big trek the next day.
 They pack them up in a box so they are easy to take with you, whether its on a hike or on to your next destination in Argentina.

-When looking at the reviews before I went, lots of people were saying that these are some of the best alfajores they had in Argentina, not just Patagonia!
-I was unsure, having spent 3 months in Buenos Aires working, I had sampled almost every alfajores possible.
-But after trying Chaltenos, I tend to agree.
+When looking at the reviews before I went, lots of people were saying that these are some of the best alfajores they had in Argentina, not just Patagonia.

-El Chalten
+The Road To El Chalten (Argentina)

 10. Top Quality Restaurants To Fuel Your Adventures

-For such a small town, El Chalten has an impressive culinary offering.
-The local businesses understand visitors are going to be tired and need of good feeds to help fuel their adventures into Los Glaciares National Park.
+The locals understand visitors are going to be tired and in need of good feed to help fuel their adventures into Los Glaciares National Park.

 The craft beer, coffee and alfajores are all on point, but the restaurants here are some of the best in Argentina too.